davjfish/helper_files/lxd.md

 ### clusters
 - **for clustering to work, all versions of lxd must be the same version!!**
+- Make sure that all members of the cluster have the same system time.
 - list all nodes in cluster `lxc cluster ls`
 - add a new node to the cluster: `lxc cluster add <FQDN of new host>`.
 This should be run on from within the cluster.
 Then run `sudo lxd init` on the new node and copy the token.
 - move an instance from one node to another: